Santa Cruz Xoxocotlán: Celebrations and commemorations

 Saints’ days in the municipality are celebrated by events called “calendas” which generally last for three days and includes activities such as concerts, amusement rides, fireworks, traditional and popular dances and more.
 Twelve lay religious leaders called “mayordomos” are selected each year to lead neighborhood celebrations such as saints’ days.
 These mayordomos work together for major festivals such as the “holy burial of Christ,” the “Triumph of the Cross, “Guelaguetza” and others.
 The responsibilities of these mayordomos revolve around fundraising and organization.
 Saint Helena, called Santa Elena de la Cruz locally, is considered to be the patron saint of the municipality, whose day is celebrated on 18 August.
 Traditional dances include the Danza de la Pluma (Feather Dance) and the Danza de los Viejitos (Dance of the Old Persons).
 For the latter, dancers imitate known persons in the community, with their faces hidden behind masks to keep identities secret.
 Dances are accompanied by live musicians playing “sones” and other regional music.
 In the markets and restaurants one can find mole negro, chichilo, higaditos, mole coloradito, Cegueza, pipian, atole, tepache and mezcal.
 A dish prepared for Day of the Dead is called pletatamal, which is of Mixtec origin and dates back to the Monte Albán era.

-Traditional funeral rites includes “tapetes de arena” (sand carpets) and the “levantada de cruz” (raising of the cross).
+Traditional funeral rites include “tapetes de arena” (sand carpets) and the “levantada de cruz” (raising of the cross).
 Wakes are still generally held in the home of the deceased.
 In the past, the deceased was laid on the dirt floor with his head resting on a brick and a cross drawn in lime on the ground above the head.
 After the burial, a novena is said and after the nine days of prayers, a “carpet” of colored sand is created with religious images and a depiction of the Twelve Passions of Christ.
 After more prayers, this carpet, along with the cross drawn in lime or flower petals is brought to the grave of the deceased at midnight to be deposited.
 The next morning, final goodbyes are said.